newtheatre/history-project/README.md

 - OR `gulp debug` does the same but skips minification and enables Jekyll's incremental builds.
 - `gulp server` to serve the site using the built in webserver.
 Changes to Sass & Coffee files will trigger an automatic frontend rebuild and reload.
 Content (Jekyll) changes will not, this is because Jekyll takes a considerable time to run.

+To get more verbose output from Jekyll, run `export JEKYLL_LOG_LEVEL=debug` before building.

 ### Test

 - `gulp test` to run test suite locally.
 Currently we test for bad links, valid image tags, script references and the validity of site JSON feeds.